haniibrahim/SerialLogger/README.md

 ## Screenshot
 ![SerialLogger Screenshot (Windows)](http://blog.hani-ibrahim.de/wp-content/uploads/seriallogger.png "")

-SerialLogger on Windows 10
+SerialLogger v0.9.0 on Windows 10

 ## Requirements

 * PC with MS-Windows XP or higher
-* PC with GNU/Linux on x86/x86_64 or ARM (32/64-bit))
+* PC with GNU/Linux on x86/x86_64 or ARM (32/64-bit)
-* Macintosh with Mac OS X 10.5 or higher
+* Macintosh with macOS 10.5 or higher
 * Java 6 JRE on platforms mentioned above (Oracle Java or OpenJDK)

 ## Dependencies